jagercode/hdf5.net/jagercode.Hdf5.utest/notes.md

 # Analysis / Decide / Evaluate

   1. Datasets & Attributes: abstract + generic subclass <-> concrete generic <-> object return types
+  2. The whole idea is to have hierarchically structured data.
+HDF5 is just an on disk implementation of that.
+     It is only logical to have a non-hdf dependent interface (Hierarchical Data Structure) for other implementations like streaming and in memory.
+Interface objects can then be used in any application that does not need to know about where the data is actually stored (mem, disk, server, etc).
+This also allows for switching and converting between HDF5 and ExDir for example.
+	 For design matters take NPOI as an example of an Excel analogy.

 # Design

 ## Datasets
-Datasets are intended to be large, so their data remains on disk until it's needed ()
+Datasets are intended to be large, so their data remains on disk until it's needed (lazy loading of dataset).

 ## Attributes
-Attribtues are intended to be relatively small, so the whole collection can be loaded from disk upon first access (lazy loading)
+Attribtues are intended to be relatively small, so the whole collection can be loaded from disk upon first access (lazy loading of attributes collection)

 ## Errors